MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 > [!NOTE]
 > With Spring Boot Native Image applications, use the [Azure Monitor OpenTelemetry Distro / Application Insights in Spring Boot native image Java application](https://aka.ms/AzMonSpringNative) project instead of the Application Insights Java agent solution described below.

-The recommended way to enable application monitoring for Java applications running on Azure App Services is through Azure portal.
-Turning on application monitoring in Azure portal will automatically instrument your application with Application Insights, and doesn't require any code changes.
-You can apply extra configurations, and then based on your specific scenario you [add your own custom telemetry](./opentelemetry-add-modify.md?tabs=java#modify-telemetry) if needed.
+Turning on application monitoring in the Azure portal will automatically instrument your application with Application Insights, and doesn't require any code changes.
+You can apply extra configurations and based on your specific scenario [add your own custom telemetry](./opentelemetry-add-modify.md?tabs=java#modify-telemetry) if needed.

 #### Autoinstrumentation in the Azure portal